Five Plants to Avoid if You Have Deer (and what to plant instead!)

 It can be a thrill to see a deer in your own backyard – until you start to realize how much damage these big, hungry creatures can do to your plants.
 While hungry deer will eat just about anything, there are certain plants that they like so much that merely having them in your yard will actually *attract* them.
 Not only does this severely harm or even kill those plants, it encourages them to linger and feed on other plants, causing even more widespread damage.
 If you don’t mind the deer stopping by but want to stop short of rolling out the welcome mat for them, here are five perennials and shrubs to not plant, and some ideas for what you can plant instead.

+Do deer eat hostas (Heuchera)?
 Hostas are beautiful, elegant, and the go-to plant for shady spots in both warm and cold climates.
 They’re also at the top of the list of plants that deer love and actively seek out.
 If your hosta is just a bunch of stems sticking out of the ground with no leaves, that’s a sure sign that deer got to them!
 Though they can recover, deer favor them so heavily that they will continue to browse them as soon as a single new leaf dares to emerge, so unless you plan to install a fence any time soon, you should consider replacing your hostas with one of these suggestions.
 They thrive in the same shady conditions and are equally low-maintenance – maybe even more so, since the deer will leave them alone.
+Next, we’ll discuss some deer-resistant plants for shade.

 Top Hosta Alternatives

-Coral bells (Heuchera sp.) are another option to consider for foliage interest in shade.
-Heuchera have undergone a veritable renaissance in breeding, with hundreds of colors, sizes, leaf shapes, and textures available.
+Coral bells (Heuchera sp.) are another option to consider for foliage interest in the shade.
+Heuchera have undergone a veritable renaissance in breeding, with hundreds of colors, sizes, leaf shapes, and textures available, and coral bells are deer-resistant.
 They do require well-drained soil, though, and if you can provide some filtered light each day, you’ll find they become much more lively and colorful than if they grow in deep shade.

 Foamy bells (Heucherella sp.) and foamflower (Tiarella sp.) are close relatives of coral bells that also merit consideration as hosta alternatives.
 These North American natives typically have a slightly more “rustic” or “wild” look than hostas, but that may be just what you are looking for!